Beer style: History of beer styles

 Styles of beer go back at least to Mesopotamia.
 The Alulu Tablet, a Sumerian receipt for "best" ale written in Cuneiform found in Ur, suggests that even in 2050 BC there was a differentiation between at least two different types or qualities of ale.
-The work of Bedrich Hrozny on translating Assyrian merchants' tablets found in Hattusa, revealed that approximately 500 years later the Hittites had over 15 different types of beer.
+The work of Bedřich Hrozný on translating Assyrian merchants' tablets found in Hattusa revealed that approximately 500 years later the Hittites had over 15 different types of beer.

 Documents reveal comments on different local brewing methods or ingredients.
 Pliny the Elder in his Naturalis Historia wrote about Celts brewing ale "in Gaul and Spain in a number of different ways, and under a number of different names; although the principle is the same."
 Anglo-Saxon laws reveal they identified three different ales, while the Normans mention cervisae (ale) and plena cervisia (full bodied ale) in the Domesday Book.

 By the 15th century brewers in Germany and the Low Countries were using hops to flavour and preserve their ale; this new style of ale was called beer.
 When this trend came to Britain and brewers of beer in Southwark, London, started to take sales away from the traditional brewers of unhopped ale, there were complaints and protests.
 Laws were passed favouring either beer or ale for a number of years, until hopped beer became the standard style throughout Europe.
-At the same time, brewers in Bavaria were storing beer in cool caves during the summer months in order to stop it spoiling.
-The beer became known as lager from the German word lagern, meaning "to store".
+At the same time, brewers in Bavaria were storing beer in cool caves during the summer months to stop it from spoiling.
+The type of beer they stored in this manner became known as lager from the German word lagern, meaning "to store".

-Although beers using naturally dried malt would have been pale-coloured, by the 17th century most malts in Europe would have been dried over a fire, resulting in a dark coloured beer.
+Although beers using naturally dried malt would have been pale-coloured, by the 17th century most malts in Europe would have been dried over a fire, resulting in a dark-coloured beer.
 When coke started to be used for roasting malt in 1642, the resulting lighter coloured beers became very popular.
 By 1703 the term pale ale was starting to be used, though the beer it described was a lightly hopped ale, very different from more bitter modern versions.

-However, despite an awareness by commentators, law-makers, and brewers that there were different styles of beer, it was not until Michael Jackson's World Guide To Beer was published in 1977 that there was an attempt to group together and compare beers from around the world.
+However, despite an awareness by commentators, law-makers, and brewers that there were different styles of beer, it was not until Michael Jackson's World Guide To Beer was published in 1977 that there was an attempt to group and compare beers from around the world.
 Jackson's book had a particular influence in North America where the writer Fred Eckhardt was also starting to explore the nature of beer styles.
 The wine importing company Merchant du Vin switched to importing beers mentioned in Jackson's book.
 Small brewers started up, producing copies and interpretations of the beer styles Jackson described.

 While North America developed beer styles into a serious study with fixed parameters of bitterness, colour, aroma, yeast, ingredients and strength, other countries continued to mainly categorise beers loosely by strength and colour, with much overlapping of naming conventions.